-It is illegal in Nevada to carry a concealed dirk, dagger, or machete without a permit.1 Penalties for “carrying concealed weapons” (“CCW”) include $2,000 in fines and/or possibly 364 days in jail.2 But a skilled Nevada criminal defense attorney may be able to get the charges dismissed.
+It is illegal in Nevada to carry a concealed machete without a permit.1 Penalties for “carrying concealed weapons” (“CCW”) include $2,000 in fines and/or possibly 364 days in jail.2 But a skilled Nevada criminal defense attorney may be able to get the charges dismissed.

-Scroll down to learn about the Nevada offense of carrying concealed dirks, daggesr, or machetes.
+Scroll down to learn about the Nevada offense of carrying concealed machetes.
 Topics include the crime's definition, defenses, and penalties.

-Nevada knife laws prohibit carrying a concealed dirk, dagger, or machete without a permit.3 A weapon is “concealed” if it is carried on someone's person in a way meant to go unseen.4 Examples of CCW include:
+Nevada knife laws prohibit carrying a concealed machete without a permit.3 A weapon is “concealed” if it is carried on someone's person in a way meant to go unseen.4 Examples of CCW include:

-- Keeping the dirk, dagger, or machete in a pants pocket
+- Keeping the machete in a pants pocket

-- Carrying the dirk, dagger, or machete in a backpack or handbag
+- Carrying the machete in a backpack or handbag

 In addition, the Nevada Supreme Court held that carrying a machete under a jacket qualifies as CCW.5

-Note that sheriffs may not issue a permit to carry a switchblade.7 Read more in our article about carrying concealed switchblades in Nevada.
+Note that sheriffs may now issue permits to carry a concealed switchblade.7 Read more in our article about switchblade laws in Nevada.

 Also note that concealed carrying is illegal in the following Nevada locations even with a permit: